Loway/OpenQueueMetricsAddOns/json-auth-examples/README.md

 # Examples to test JSON auth in QM 21.04+

-**Please DO NOT use real passwords to access these filees, as data is sent to GitHub.**
+**Please DO NOT use real passwords to access these files, as data is sent to GitHub.**

-Basically, these are "canned" responses, so you can use them "as if" they were aervers always replying the same response.
+Basically, these are "canned" responses, so you can use them "as if" they were servers always replying the same response.

 For example, to set up an external JSON auth that is always successful, you could add the following lines to your QueueMetrics configuration: